boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Although this document focuses on 5G, the realizations are not fundamentally constrained by the 5G use case.
 The document is not intended to be a BCP and does not claim to specify mandatory mechanisms to realize network slices.
 Rather, a key goal of the document is to provide pragmatic implementation approaches by leveraging existing readily-available, widely-deployed techniques.
 The document is also intended to align the mobile and the IETF perspectives of slicing from a realization perspective.

-A brief 5G overview is provided in {{sec-5g-overview}} for the reader's convenience.
 For a definitive description of 3GPP network architectures, the reader should refer to {{TS-23.501}}.
 More  details can be found in {{5G-Book}}.

 # Definitions